fiatconnect/specification/fiatconnect-api.md

 ### 8.2.2. `CryptoTypeEnum`

-An enum listing the types of crypto tokens suppored by FiatConnect.
+An enum listing the types of crypto tokens supported by FiatConnect.

 ```
 [